*Current or former graduate student; Bold font denotes a current Clemson faculty member, postdoc, or student.

 Updates should be submitted to email@example.com.

 Caruso, N.M., M.W.
 Sears, D.C.
-Adams, K.L.
+Adams, and K.L.
 Lips.
-In Press.
+In press.
 Widespread reductions in body size of salamanders in response to climate change.
 Global Change Biology.

 deGravelles, W.W.*, S. Hutchinson, and W.H.
 Conner.
-In Press.
-Suppressed baldcypress growth response to artificial canopy gap creation in a North Carolina, USA Swamp.
-Wetlands.
+2014.
+Survial and growth of uppressed baldcypress reproduction in response to canopy gap creation in a North Carolina, USA Swamp.
+Wetlands 34:79-87.

 Wells, C.* and E. Smith.
 In press.
 Observations of resource use by the threatened Diana fritillary butterfly (Speyeria diana) in the Southern Appalachian mountains, USA.
 Journal of Insects.